ShawnDriscoll/PyDice/docs/source/glossary.rst

 .. glossary::

+   4DF
+     A Fate die.
+Interesting to look at.
+Maybe even to use.
+Fate itself is a terrible RPG though.
+     By the way, the secret rolls in pydice are 1DF, 2DF, 3DF, and 5DF.

    ASM
      Rarely is Assembly language programming done by hand.
 Rumors say it will make a huge comeback, once people stop using compilers.

    80286
      A CPU used by home computers in the mid-1980s.